• Skip to primary navigation

 For more delicious recipes, visit our sister sites, 40 Aprons and Easy Cheap Recipes.

-vegan overnight oats with different toppings
+Mixed vegan overnight oats flavors in glass jars with fruit, nuts, and jam toppings

 Prep: 5 minutes minutes